-Discover how to organize the perfect raclette, with tips and ideas for original side dishes.
+Here's how to plan the perfect raclette, with practical tips and ideas for more original pairings.

-Raclette is a Swiss cow’s milk cheese from the canton of Valais.
+Raclette is a simple, comforting Swiss dish built around a cheese of the same name, traditionally produced in the canton of Valais.

 The origins of raclette

-It’s best to choose 2 or 3 varieties of cheese, to offer a wide range of flavors.
+Choose 2 or 3 varieties of cheese to create a nice range of flavors.

-- other varieties of raclette cheese: mustard raclette, Compton raclette with pepper, a Montboissié with a creamier texture, a Bleu Bénédictin or even a Brebis cheese from the Abbaye de Belloc, which has the advantage of being lactose-free for those who are intolerant.
+- Flavored raclette cheeses: mustard raclette, pepper raclette (like Compton), Montboissié for a creamier texture, Bleu Bénédictin, or even sheep's milk cheeses like Abbaye de Belloc, which has the advantage of being lactose-free.

 Raclette side dishes